Skip to content

 Reading is always at the heart of a homeschool day, and incorporating a shared reader into your routine can make such a meaningful difference.
 A shared reader is a book we read together, taking turns reading each page.
 It’s a chance to tackle books that are above your child’s reading level, delve into challenging topics, or simply enjoy a story together.
-You can read more about Incorporating a Shared Reader Into Your Homeschool Day here.
+You can read more about How to use a Shared Reader in Your Homeschool

 How to Choose a Good Shared Reader